-TrainerRoad is an app and online training tool, focussed on workouts, results and performance designed primarily for indoor cycling.
+TrainerRoad is an app and online training tool focussed on workouts, results and performance.
 It differs from the likes of Zwift in that it's purely focussed on those fitness gains rather than having a big social or racing component.

-TrainerRoad as a brand provides an ecosystem of training tools focussed on the idea that training without structure isn't training at all, and that indoor training helps provide that structure without distraction - although workouts can be pushed to the majority of the best cycling computers.
+TrainerRoad as a brand provides an ecosystem of training tools focussed on the idea that training without structure isn't training at all, and that indoor training helps provide that structure without distraction - although, with its Outside Workouts feature, workouts can also be pushed to your cycling computer.

-The workout analysis feature offers a compare tool, to see how your latest workout's numbers stack up against your personal records (from a chosen season or all-time), and there's also an interval search function, which allows you to easily analyse your ride even if you forgot to lap your intervals correctly (or for fun, see how many times you hit 700 watts in your latest criterium).
+The workout analysis features offer a compare tool, to see how your latest workout's numbers stack up against your personal records (from a chosen season or all-time), and there's also an interval search function, which allows you to easily analyse your ride even if you forgot to lap your intervals correctly (or for fun, see how many times you hit 700 watts in your latest criterium).

 How much is TrainerRoad?